jungmannlab/picasso/README.md

 ##### Python packages
 The following packages are required:
-`h5py matplotlib numba numpy scipy pyqt pyyaml scikit-learn lmfit tqdm`
+`h5py matplotlib numba numpy scipy pyqt pyyaml scikit-learn colorama lmfit tqdm`
 When using Anaconda or Miniconda, most can be installed via `conda install <package>`.
 However, some packages need to be obtained from third-party conda channels.
 Visit [anaconda.org](anaconda.org) to search for them.
 Use `pip`  as a last resort to install packages from [PyPi](https://pypi.python.org/pypi).

 #### Installation